nikatar/egress-cilium-node-ha-operator/README.md

 Unfortunately, [community version of Cilium doesn't have HA-mode for egress](https://github.com/cilium/cilium/issues/18230).

 This operator implements a simple HA-mode for egress.
-It is assumed that you have 2 "empty" with low resources(for example, 2/2) nodes for egress (similar to ingress).
+It is assumed that you have 2 "empty" nodes for egress (similar to ingress) with low resources(for example, 2/2).
 Let's say that by default the node for egress traffic is called egress-1.
 If this node goes into state "Not Ready", this operator will override all manifests for egress and replace this node there with reserve egress-2.

 This process takes about 30s.